ahmed-zaid638/LMS/README.md

 ##Technologies Used
-Next.js
+-Next.js
-React
+-React
-Tailwind CSS
+-Tailwind CSS

-##Contributing
+## Contributing
 Contributions to the LMS project are welcome!
 To contribute, please follow these steps:

 Fork the repository.